Verifiable Encodings for Secure Homomorphic Analytics: Security Proof for PE ( )

-\item \textbf{Some of the inputs were not authenticated:} $\exists i \in [nN], $ s.t. $(\tau_i,\cdot)\notin T$.
+\item \textbf{Some of the inputs were not authenticated:} $\exists i \in [n], $ s.t. $(\boldsymbol{\tau}_i,\cdot)\notin T$ (at least in one of its $N$ components).
 Thus, by definition of the well-defined program, wires with those inputs are not used in the computation (\ie same output regardless of the value of those wires).
 This also holds after the homomorphic transformation and thus the dummy input chosen does not impact the computation. \end{enumerate} As Game4 is only a syntactic change from Game3, $\Pr[\text{Game3}(1^\lambda)=1]\equiv \Pr[\text{Game4}(1^\lambda)=1]$.